wp-plugins/robo-gallery/readme.txt

 = How many menu buttons styles do you have in gallery menu ? =

 Gallery menu have multiply configuration options.
 Some of the options changing color of the buttons, some of them changing style of the buttons, which makes buttons for example 3d or with rounded corners

+= Do you have Polaroid style in your gallery? =

+In our gallery implemented options which make you able to make gallery thumbnails looks in Polaroid style, with caption of the image below thumbnail

 = How to make gallery with no space between thumbnails of the gallery? =